ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

     sudo ./start_ubuntu.sh
     ```

-2. Open a `Terminal` withon the guest VM.
+2. Open a `Terminal` in the guest VM.

 3. Run the command shown below to upgrade Ubuntu software to the latest in the guest VM.